 Cook until the desired consistency is reached – thick and creamy, disintegrated rice, or medium thickness with some grains remaining, or thin like a soup with rice grains.
 Add salt to taste.

 Now it is time to flavour your congee.
 You can do this in individual bowls, or in a large serving bowl.
 Choose your flavourings from the list above (or free wheel it with some of your own).
 I love to add red and black vinegars, soy sauce, sesame oil, garlic paste and white pepper.

 Now it is time for the toppings.
 Begin layering your choice of toppings, choosing some for flavour and some for crunch and texture.

 recipe notes and alternatives

 The mark of a good bowl of Cantonese-style congee is the silky-smooth texture of the porridge.
 They say that Beancurd skin is the secret ingredient to ensuring the texture of each bowl of congee comes out right.
-Adding some beancurd skin helps to make the rice grains mushy, and thus easier to cook down to a smooth consistency.
+Adding some dried beancurd helps to make the rice grains mushy, and thus easier to cook down to a smooth consistency.
 It also adds flavour to the congee.
-Beancurd skin can be found in any Asian grocery.
+Dried beancurd can be found in any Asian grocery.

 Once you have mastered the art of making congee, experiment with cooking the congee in different stocks.
 I am a great fan of juicing vegetables and incorporating them in cooking liquids.
 I also love to puree a tomato and use with the water in congee.